Monday Morning Drama at Trump's Most Hated Agency

 Monday morning got off to a weird start at the normally staid Consumer Financial Protection Bureau, when two potential leaders for the government agency showed up to work the same job.
 Leandra English started the day with an email to staff, sharing her excitement about working with them in her new role as acting director.
 But that didn’t stop Mick Mulvaney, Trump’s controversial pick for the job, from showing up with doughnuts in hand and taking a seat in the director’s office.

 The battle over who will run the Consumer Finance Protection Bureau may be headed to court.
-But until a judge rules on on who has the right to choose a temporary director, or one party decides to give up their claim, things at the Bureau will get more and more confusing.
+But until a judge rules on who has the right to choose a temporary director, or one party decides to give up their claim, things at the Bureau will get more and more confusing.

 While both sides say that law is abundantly clear about who has the power to determine the Bureau’s interim leader, no one can seem to agree on what that means.
 All of this is not only awkward, it also highlights the fact that, despite claims to the contrary, determining who has control of this government agency right now is pretty complicated.